 The Wageningen Ambassadors are prominent alumni of Wageningen University & Research (WUR).
 They are all leaders in business and government sectors and are sympathetic towards WUR.
 With the deployment of their network, experience and financial resources, they aim to build a bridge between WUR and society.

 The Wageningen Ambassadors were founded in 2003.
 The initiator was alumnus George Lubbers, whose idea of strengthening the bond between WUR and its most influential alumni in the Netherlands was immediately well-received by the former chairman Aalt Dijkhuizen of the Executive Board of WUR.
-Since then, the group has grown from 12 members from the very beginning up to 43 members at this moment, and the entire WUR board is involved.
+Since then, the group has grown from 12 members from the very beginning to 34 members at this moment, and the entire WUR board is involved.
 The platform has contributed in various ways to the growth and prosperity of WUR.

 With the deployment of their network, experience and financial resources, the Wageningen Ambassadors aim to build a bridge between WUR and society.
 The Ambassadors platform mainly functions as a catalyst for innovation processes.
 The members meet twice a year in a private meeting at Hotel de Wereld in Wageningen.